Anukul-26/Olympic-Data-Analysis/README.md

 - **`athlete_events.csv`**: Contains detailed information about athletes and their performances in various Olympic events.
 - **`noc_regions.csv`**: Provides the mapping between National Olympic Committees (NOCs) and the corresponding regions.

+# Olympic Data Analysis- Web App
+A Streamlit web application for the analysis of olympics dataset.